9 Natural Ways To Beat Seasonal Allergies

 Why is Bee Pollen important?

-Bee pollen is popular among the natural health community because it’s loaded with nutrients, amino acids, vitamins, lipids and over 250 active substances.
+Bee pollen is popular among the natural health community because it’s loaded with nutrients, amino acids, vitamins, lipids, and over 250 active substances.
 Indeed, the Federal Ministry of Health in Germany has recognized bee pollen as a medicine.
 Many studies have examined the health effects of bee pollen and found promising results for treating seasonal allergies.

 4. Boswellia is a natural anti-inflammatory

 Boswellia, also known as frankincense, contains many active compounds, like beta-boswellic acid, which can combat inflammation.
 Boswellia offers relief for allergy sufferers by opening up airways and reducing swelling in the bronchial and nasal passageways.
-It can also treat conditions like osteoarthritis, rheumatoid arthritis and inflammatory bowel disease.
+It can also treat conditions like osteoarthritis, rheumatoid arthritis, and inflammatory bowel disease.

 Butterbur is a shrub that grows in Europe and parts of Asia and North America.
-Butterbur’s medicinal qualities were recognised back in the Middle Ages.
+Butterbur’s medicinal qualities were recognized back in the Middle Ages.
 It was used to treat plague and fever.
-In the 17th century it was also used to treat cough, asthma, and skin wounds.
+In the 17th century, it was also used to treat cough, asthma, and skin wounds.
 These days, it is used for urinary tract symptoms, stomach upsets, headaches including migraines, allergic rhinitis (hay fever), and other conditions.
 You need to proceed with some caution when taking butterbur.
-The product must be clearly labelled PA free to ensure your safety.
+The product must be clearly labeled PA free to ensure your safety.
 Look for butterbur standardized to 8 mg of total petasin, its active ingredient.
 You should not consume raw, unprocessed butterbur products, such as teas, because they contain harmful substances.